tommsawyer/collect/README.md

 $ collect -p=trace\?seconds\=20 -u=http://localhost:8080
 ```

-Use `-l` flag to collect profiles in endless loop(until Ctrl-C).
-This will collect profiles each 60 seconds (you can redefine interval with `-i`).
+Use `-l` flag to collect profiles in an endless loop(until Ctrl-C).
+This will collect profiles every 60 seconds (you can redefine interval with `-i`).
 ```bash
 $ collect -l -u=http://localhost:8080
 ```